 If your application is suitable for the job, we will invite you for a formal phone or face-to-face interview.

 On-site interview/assessment process

 During your interview, we'll ask you competency-based questions which focus on how you've used your skills, knowledge and experience on specific tasks in past roles.
 It's not a question of getting the answers right or wrong, but providing relevant examples of your work experience which demonstrate your ability to do the job you've applied for.

 Depending on the role we may ask you to complete some additional assessment exercises.
 These may be case studies, a presentation or exercises.
 All will be relevant for assessing your skills in the role you have applied for.
 Our assessment approach will be clearly outlined in your invitation to assessment.

 If you’re invited to interview, we'll usually contact you by phone or email first to check your availability.
 We'll also send you full details by letter or email.

 Interview success lies in preparation.
 On the day, you need to be able to talk comfortably about your career and demonstrate your areas of expertise with live examples.
 So you might want to prepare a mental list of your key achievements, challenges and successes to date.

 In addition – especially if you are new to the healthcare sector – you might want to find out as much as you can about us or the business area you want to join.
-Go to the Areas of opportunity and Working at GSK sections to find out more about us.
+Go to the Culture and Meet our People sections to find out more about us.
 Alternatively, look out for us in the news and look us up on other online resources.